 In the box thinking

-One of those situations is in being innovative with the standard resume format.
+One of those situations is being innovative with the standard resume format.

 The traditional resume begins with your contact information: name, address (including email address) and your phone numbers.
 A summary, much like your 90-second announcement should follow.
 Next is your work history in reverse chronological order with a short definition of what each company’s business is all about, your titles and the years you held them and for your more recent jobs going back say 15 years, some accomplishments.
 You end with your educational credentials.